rspeele/TaskBuilder.fs/README.md

 This is a single-file project that implements a [computation expression](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/language-reference/computation-expressions) for writing `Task`s in F#.
+It is free and unencumbered software released into the public domain.

 F# comes with its own `Async` type and functions to convert back and forth between `Async` and `Task`, but this is a bit of a hassle --